 It’s no secret that high-risk drivers have higher insurance premiums.
 It’s challenging to say how much insurance premiums rise for high-risk drivers because various factors can affect the premium price.
 In addition, insurance premiums also vary depending on your driving history, state, and insurance provider.
 However, some research gives you a baseline idea about insurance premiums for high-risk drivers.

 Drunk driving is a primary cause of traffic fatalities.
 The National Highway Traffic Safety Administration (NHTSA) estimates that 28 people die in drunk-driving crashes daily in the US.
 Insurance companies generally consider DUI the riskiest driving behavior.
 The national average for a full-coverage insurance premium is approximately $1,674.
 However, drivers with DUIs usually pay $3,139 for the same insurance.
-Florida requires drivers to obtain an FR-44 certificate to reinstate their license if they receive a DUI.
+Florida requires drivers to obtain an FR-44 certificate to reinstate their license if they commit a DUI violation.

 Premiums After At-Fault Accidents

 Research shows that being responsible for a car accident can raise your premium because insurance agencies consider it a red flag.
-Drivers who have been responsible for an accident must pay $2,311 on average.
+Drivers accountable for an accident must pay $2,311 on average.
 That’s approximately 38 percent more than the national average full-coverage premium.

 Premiums After Speeding Tickets